kfischer-okarin/digital-garden/notes/reference.literature-notes.videos.tim-keller-redefining-work.md

 ![Youtube Icon](assets/youtube-icon.svg){height: 1rem}
 [Tim Keller | Redefining Work | TGC13](https://www.youtube.com/watch?v=fGH5bhUwMB4)

+## My Summary
+- Doing excellent work is part our service for God
+- Faith helps us to
+  - keep our self-worth independent of our ability to work
+  - see the inherent dignity of all work
+  - keep our integrity even during temptations
+  - have hope that it will bear fruit even if we don't see it right away (or ever during our life)
+  - be a light and salt in our sphere of influence

+---

 ## The Great Commission needs cultural engagement (2:07-2:52)
 - Isn't the job of the church simply to preach the word and bring people to Christ?
 Do we really need cultural